 Successfully defended a school district’s termination of an employee, obtaining a grievance arbitration award upholding the termination and dismissal of an EEOC charge alleging race and national origin discrimination.

 Successfully defended the nonrenewal of an employee’s contract by a county board of developmental disabilities, obtaining dismissals of the employee’s appeals to the State Personnel Board of Review, the Franklin County Court of Common Pleas and the Tenth District Court of Appeals.

 Worked with the attorney general's office to reduce a school district's liability for a common pleas court settlement to zero dollars.
 The school district paid nothing to have the case dismissed with prejudice and did not suffer any effect on the premiums as a result.

 Advised school districts regarding Americans With Disabilities Act (ADA) and Family and Medical Leave Act (FMLA) issues relating to employee fitness for duty.

 Represented a school district in connection with the formation of multiple non-teaching bargaining units, including handling a State Employment Relations Board (SERB) hearing on petition for representation, advising on union campaign issues and negotiating initial contracts.

-Won summary judgment in the United States District Court for the Southern District of Ohio in a gender and age discrimination case filed in federal court by an ex-employee of a college bookstore.
-The federal court determined that parts of the employee's claims constituted frivolous litigation regarding the defendant’s claim for the award of damages against the plaintiff for frivolous litigation.
+Won summary judgment in the United States District Court for the Southern District of Ohio in a gender and age discrimination case filed by an ex-employee of a college bookstore.
+The United States District Court determined that portions of the employee's claims constituted frivolous litigation regarding the defendant’s claim for the award of damages against the plaintiff for frivolous litigation.